CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "message": "Read this.",// Message that is shown "name": "Light fuse"    // Optional name for the action.
 Default "Activate".
 }
+"use_action": {
+    "type": "sound",         // Makes sound
+    "name": "Turn on"        // Optional name for the action.
+Default "Activate".
+    "sound_message": "Bzzzz.", // message shown to player if they are able to hear the sound. %s is replaced by item name.
+    "sound_id": "misc"       // ID of the audio to be played.
+Default "misc".
+See SOUNDPACKS.md for more details.
+	"sound_variant": "default" // Default "default"
+    "sound_volume": 5        // Loudness of the noise.
+}
+"use_action": {
+    "type": "manualnoise",   // Makes sound.
+Includes ammo checks and may take moves from player "use_message": "You do the thing" // Shown to player who activated it "noise_message": "Bzzz"  // Shown if player can hear the sound.
+Default "hsss".
+    "noise_id": "misc"       // ID of the audio to be played.
+Default "misc".
+See SOUNDPACKS.md for more details.
+	"noise_variant":         // Default "default"
+    "noise" : 6              // Loudness of the noise.
+Default 0.
+    "moves" : 40             // How long the action takes.
+Default 0.
+}
 ```

+  ### Tick Actions

+`"tick_action"` of active tools is executed once on every turn.
+This action can be any use action or iuse but some of them may not work properly when not executed by player.

+If `"tick_action"` is defined as array of multiple actions they all are executed in order.
+Multiple use actions of same type cannot be used at once.

+On items that do not have `"tick_action"` the `"use_action"` of active tools is executed on every turn.
+This is only for compatibility with old items and should not be used.
+This functionality will be removed in future.

 #### Delayed Item Actions

 Item use actions can be used with a timer delay.